soojiyou/FS-5-Casting-Agency-Udacity-Capstone/README.md

 # Full Stack Project 5 - Casting-Agency-Udacity-Capstone

 ## Project Overview:
 Developed a Casting Agency Application as part of the Full Stack Web Developer Nanodegree program at Udacity.
-The application features secure API endpoints for managing actors and movies, role-based access control (RBAC), and is deployed using the Heroku cloud platform.
+The application features secure API endpoints for managing actors and movies, role-based access control (RBAC).

 ## Goal:
-The primary goal of the Full Stack Nanodegree Capstone project is to challenge students to apply all the skills and concepts learned throughout the course, building a complete API from scratch, and deploying it to a cloud platform.
+The primary goal of the Full Stack Nanodegree Capstone project is to challenge students to apply all the skills and concepts learned throughout the course, building a complete API from scratch.

 ## Introduction:
 The project required demonstrating proficiency in various areas, including: